Kenilworth, Cape Town: History

 Prior to the establishment of the suburb due to urban expansion from Cape Town in the 1800s the area was part of the Stellenberg farm.
 The farm was originally established by former Cape governor Simon van der Stel and given to his son Frans van der Stel.

 During his term as Governor of the Cape Colony from 1814 to 1824 Lord Charles Somerset lived on a farm in the upper part of Kenilworth.
-Following the establishment of the racecourse in 1882 and the construction of train station Kenilworth became more sought after and a number of mansions were built in the area to the west of the racecourse.
+Following the establishment of the racecourse in 1882 and the construction of the train station in 1865, the area became more sought after.
+In this period a number of mansions were built in the area to the west of the racecourse in lower and upper Kenilworth.
 During the second Anglo-Boer War the racecourse was temporarily used to house Boer prisoners of war.

 The historically better developed neighbourhoods of Claremont to the north and Wynberg to the south and their respective commercial hubs along Main Road have always played an important role in Kenilworth's history and economy.

 Saint James Church massacre

 On 25 July 1993 four members of Azanian People's Liberation Army (APLA) attacked Saint James Church in Kenilworth; 11 members of the congregation were killed and 58 wounded.
-The attack took place at a turbulent time in South African history, during the country's transition from apartheid to its first truly democratic elections in 1994.
+The attack took place at a turbulent time in South African history, during the country's transition from apartheid to its first non-racial democratic elections in 1994.

 Kenilworth racecourse

 An attraction which draws visitors to Kenilworth is the Kenilworth Racecourse.
-The oldest race course in the country established in 1882, it is home to the Sun Met (previously the J&B Met until 2016) held in late January each year, which draws more than 50,000 spectators.
+The oldest race course in the country, established in 1882, it is home to the Sun Met (previously the J&B Met until 2016) held in late January each year, which draws more than 50,000 spectators.
 The race has been won by horses who have gone on to international success, including Horse Chestnut and Wolf Power.
 The Queens Plate, a similar event but smaller and more exclusive than the Sun Met, is held every year around two to three weeks before the Met.
 Numerous other Grade 1 horse races are held at Kenilworth throughout the year.

 The 52 hectare Kenilworth Racecourse Conservation Area established in 1985 at the centre of the race track is an important conservation area and seasonal wetland.
 Hosting many indigenous species of Cape sand fynbos fauna and flora.